What is Paratriathlon? Understanding Triathlon at the 2024 Paralympic Games.

 Why are so many different classifications needed in paratriathlon?

-Different impairments impact an athlete’s performance in different ways.
-The classification system exists to provide a competitive structure that minimizes the impact of any given impairment on the outcome of the competition—by placing athletes with similar activity limitations in triathlon against each other.
-Note, the classification system is also specific to each Paralympic sport, because impairments impact the ability to perform different sports in different ways (think paratriathlon vs. wheelchair basketball vs. alpine skiing).
+The classification system is specific to each Paralympic sport, because impairments impact the ability to perform different sports in different ways (think paratriathlon vs. wheelchair basketball vs. alpine skiing).
 An athlete’s classification also takes into account all their impairments and attempts to put them in the appropriate category, even though athletes’ specific disabilities may vary within the classification.

 Why are some disabilities under the paratriathlon umbrella, but not others, like athletes who are deaf?

-Each sport’s international federation (in this case, World Triathlon) is responsible for creating their own classification system, sport classes (including which impairment types are eligible), and minimum impairment criteria for their sport.
+Each sport’s international federation (in this case, World Triathlon) is responsible for creating its own classification system, sport classes (including which impairment types are eligible), and minimum impairment criteria for their sport.
 USA Triathlon follows the lead of World Triathlon for its paratriathlon-specific rules at national championships and development events, but USA Triathlon also offers physically challenged open divisions, which are inclusive of all athletes who have an impairment and need rule modifications to compete.

 If an athlete has a disability, does that automatically mean they have to race in the paratriathlon category?